jupyter/nbconvert/docs/source/install.rst

 If you are only able to install a limited TeX environment, there are two main routes you could take to convert to PDF:

+1. Using TeX by hand
-1. You could convert to ``.tex`` directly, and editing the file to accord with your local environment and then run ``xelatex`` directly.
+    a.
+You could convert to ``.tex`` directly; this requires Pandoc.
+    b. edit the file to accord with your local environment
+    c. run ``xelatex`` directly.
-2. You could write a :ref:`custom exporter <external_exporters>`
+2. Custom exporter
-   that takes your local system's requirements into account.
+    a.
+You could write a :ref:`custom exporter <external_exporters>` that takes your system's limitations into account.